Kanban — a complete beginner’s guide.

 When you’re constantly reviewing a team’s progress, it gets easier to forecast how long projects will take.
 Project managers learn how to allocate resources appropriately, reduce needless tasks, and streamline their team’s workload in a way that enhances predictability and assists other teams in their planning efforts.

 Engineer David Anderson outlines six best practices to empower teams to reap all the benefits of the Kanban method.
-While these are targeted toward software teams, they apply to all Kanban teams.
+While these are targeted toward software teams, they apply to all teams using Kanban.

-A public Kanban board provides a clear visualization of a team's workflow.
+A public Kanban board provides a clear visualization of a team’s workflow.
 This helps team members envision how they are contributing to an end goal because they can see what work lies ahead.
-Keeping your Kanban board up to date and revisiting it daily promotes transparency within the team, encourages them to bring up risks, and helps them feel like their work is making a difference.
+Keeping your Kanban board up to date and revisiting it daily promotes transparency within the team.

 Kanban allows project managers to easily evaluate whether there are enough or too many cards on the board, providing a deeper understanding of resource skills and availability.
-Reviewing the Kanban board every day gives project managers and team members a chance to assess their workload so the team never has too much or too little to do.
+Reviewing the Kanban board every day and setting WIP limits gives project managers and team members a chance to assess their workload so the team never has too much or too little to do.

 In the context of Kanban, “flow” refers to how work moves through each stage of the board.
 When going over the Kanban board each day, project managers should aim to strike a balance between speed and risk.
 Managing flow helps teams establish their work-in-progress limits and brings blockers and bottlenecks to light — helping teams work more efficiently.